civicrm/civicrm-dev-docs/docs/best-practices/documentation-style-guide.md

 administrators

 We should avoid using the word CiviCRM core team.
-Instead we can say 'CiviCRM' if we want to talk about something standard or official or 'the CiviCRM community' when we want to talk about the wider ecosystem of users, developers, etc.
+Instead we can say "CiviCRM" if we want to talk about something standard or official or "the CiviCRM community" when we want to talk about the wider ecosystem of users, developers, etc.

 ## Formatting conventions

-Some formatting conventions...

 ### Describing the CiviCRM user interface

 Menu selections, buttons, tabs (basically, things that the reader is being told to click) should be in bold.

--   Navigate to **Administer \> CiviEvent \> Event Types** to review the default list of event types, shown in the following screenshot.
+-   Navigate to **Administer > CiviEvent > Event Types** to review the default list of event types, shown in the following screenshot.
 -   Modify event type labels by clicking **Edit** on any row.
 -   Click **Add Event Type** to create a new category for your events.